forewit/canvas-original/README.md

 - draw inactive layers offscreen
 - scale using css transforms instead of canvas scaling
 - stick to integer canvas transforms
+- update notes only if the canvas is moved
+- skip render loop if nothing is happening